-The LEI is based on the ISO 17442 standard and assigned only to a single Legal Entity on a global basis.
-The system is maintained and operated by the Global LEI Foundation (GLEIF) and the ability to issue LEIs is only awarded to a limited number of organizations (like RapidLEI) passing a stringent accreditation process who then become LEI Issuers (formally known as LOUs – Legal Operating Units).
+The ecosystem, known as the Global LEI System or GLEIS, is maintained and operated by the Global LEI Foundation (GLEIF).
+The ability to issue Legal Entity Identifiers is only awarded to a limited number of organizations (like RapidLEI) after passing a stringent accreditation process who then become formally known as LOUs – Legal Operating Units.

 - Registered Companies* and Registered Subsidiaries*